krishnakanthpathi/resume-fit-tracker/README.md

 # Resume Fit Evaluation System

-This project is an intelligent API-based system that evaluates how well a candidate's resume fits a given job description using natural language processing and sentence embeddings.
+This project is an intelligent API-based system that evaluates how well a candidate's resume fits a given job description using natural language processing and TF-IDF vectorization.

 ## 🚀 Features

-- Fit score generation using `SentenceTransformer (MiniLM)`
+- Fit score generation using `TF-IDF Vectorization + Cosine Similarity`
 - Skill extraction using `SpaCy` and a custom skills dataset
 - Matched vs. missing skills identification
 - Personalized learning path recommendations based on skill gaps